-The registered manager confirmed that the management and control of operations within the home was in accordance with the regulatory framework.
-Inspection of the premises confirmed that the RQIA certificate of registration and employers' liability insurance certificate were displayed.
+The registered manager advised that the management and control of operations within the home was in accordance with the regulatory framework.
+Inspection of the premises confirmed that the RQIA certificate of registration and employer's liability insurance certificate were displayed.